 Delegates at the high-profile event expressed support for the company’s pioneering “Engaged Ethics” approach to cocoa growing which had led to a sustainable upswing in the prospects of cocoa growing on the island, with an estimated 5,000% increase in cocoa GDP in the first decade due to a substantially higher price plus a higher yield.
 An estimated 300 jobs have been created and cocoa growing is now enjoying a re- naissance across the island.

-Former Trade and Commerce Minister, His Excellency expressed his ongoing support to Hotel Chocolat, who own the Rabot Estate cacao plantation and Boucan eco-hotel in Soufriere:
+Former Trade and Commerce Minister, His Excellency expressed his ongoing support to Hotel Chocolat, who own the Rabot Estate cacao farm and Boucan eco-hotel in Soufriere: